 F: Reliability cannot be judged

-In this example, two 3rd-party integrations, VirusTotal and AlienVault, return a different reputation for the same indicator.
-The indicator’s reputation will be Bad because VirusTotal’s reliability score is higher than AlienVault.
+In this example, two 3rd-party integrations, VirusTotal and AlienVault, return a different verdict for the same indicator.
+The indicator’s verdict will be Malicious because VirusTotal’s reliability score is higher than AlienVault.

 C - Fairly reliable

 In this example, two sources with the same verdict score return a different verdict for the same indicator.
 The indicator’s verdict will be Malicious because when two sources have the same reliability, the worse verdict applies.